Emergence of Gaussian fields in noisy quantum chaotic dynamics: Semiclassical analysis on smooth manifolds

 \section{Semiclassical analysis on smooth manifolds}

-We present a brief review of the calculus of semiclassical pseudo-differential operators on a smooth $d$-dimensional manifold $X$.
+We present a brief review of the calculus of semiclassical pseudo-differential operators on a smooth $d$-dimensional \red{Riemannian} manifold $Y$ (not necessarily compact).
 For the material reviewed here as well as further details we refer to the standard literature \cite{Ho84,GrSj94,Ma02,Zw12,DZ19}.